 When my business school career development types told me how to get a job, they said it was important to set up “informational interviews”.

 These meetings could be with anyone in the company.
 The idea was to get smart on the company and what was going on there before applying for the job.

 Pretty smart idea.
 I don’t think there is a rule against sales people doing the same thing.

 If the opportunity is big enough, go get yourself some informational interviews.
 Find somebody that will talk to you.
 (Hint: If you use a referral, this will pretty easy.)

 This person does not need to be in the department you are targeting.
 All information helps.

 You can talk to other sales people at the company, assistants (yes, be nice to “gatekeepers”), basically anyone that will fill you in.
 You can even talk to vendors and sales people that don’t work at the company but do know what is going on there.

 Back up the greasy pole

-Armed with the information from your informational interviews (and some solid Googling), you can now approach a senior executive in your target company and stand out from the rest of the 8AM-dialing crowd.
+Armed with the information from your informational interviews (and some solid Googling or GPTing), you can now approach a senior executive in your target company and stand out from the rest of the 8AM-dialing crowd.

 You can tailor the messaging in your emails and voicemails to touch on something very likely to hit one of the top items on your target executive’s list.